mndar/rbf/README.md

 *Mentor: Ian McLeod [imcleod at redhat.com]*

 RootFS Build Factory is a set of tools and scripts to generate rootfs images for 32-bit ARM Boards.
-- Tested with Fedora 22 ARM (Dnf), Fedora 21 ARM and CentOS 7 ARM repositories.
+- Tested with Fedora 23 ARM (Dnf) and CentOS 7 ARM repositories.
 - Default **root** password has now been set to **password1234** in all templates.
 - For now, disable SELinux while generating an image.